Blockstream/green_cli/README.md

 ## Getting Started

+### Install from PyPI

+To install the current release using pip:

+`pip install green-cli`

+We strongly recommend installing using the release hashes to ensure that the correct package is installed.
+To do this, use the `requirements.txt` file from the latest release at https://github.com/Blockstream/green_cli/releases, and install with:

+`pip install --require-hashes -r requirements.txt`

 ### Using docker

 Rather than installing green-cli locally you may find it easier to build and run